 The mpox vaccine provides protection against mpox and smallpox.
 The vaccine helps the body defend itself against the mpox virus.
 As a result, the symptoms of the disease may be milder, or infection can be completely prevented.
 It is good to remember that the vaccine does not eliminate the risk of infection entirely.

-How can I book an appointment for the vaccination?
+How can I book an appointment for the vaccination in Helsinki?

 Instructions for booking at Maisa: